If you can describe it, they can see it: Cross-Modal Learning of Visual Concepts from Textual Descriptions: Impact and Limitations

 \section{Impact and Limitations}

 We believe that Knowledge Transfer has the potential to be an impactful technique for introducing novel concepts in pre-trained models.
 Overall, Knowledge Transfer is quite cheap in terms of computational requirements, as it works by only fine-tuning on just a handful of synthesized samples.
 Thus, it is very quick and does not need a large amount of memory.
-In this sense, it may be comparable to parameter-efficient fine-tuning (PEFT) techniques, such as low-rank adaptation (LoRA)~\cite{hu2021lora}, which minimize the amount of memory required for fine-tuning.
+In this sense, it may be comparable to parameter-efficient fine-tuning (PEFT) techniques, such as low-rank adaptation (LoRA)~\citep{hu2021lora}, which minimize the amount of memory required for fine-tuning.
 However, compared to PEFT, Knowledge Transfer does not require any real data besides a single textual description for each novel concept.

+From this point onward, we will refer to the KT algorithm described in the main paper as \textbf{Explicit} Knowledge Transfer, namely the variant that relies on an inversion step to synthesize a visual example before fine-tuning.
+In contrast, we use the term \textbf{Implicit} Knowledge Transfer to denote approaches that avoid this inversion step and instead rely on shared parameters between modalities (e.g., multimodal neurons), enabling transfer through purely textual objectives such as MLM.

 The main limitation of Explicit Knowledge Transfer lies in the inversion step, which takes the most time compared to fine-tuning.
 If this step could be avoided, we could achieve near real-time learning of novel concepts with minimal computational requirements.
 This could enable the development of rapidly improving intelligent agents in many real-world applications.
 We hypothesize this is possible with Implicit Knowledge Transfer, for example by using Masked-Language Modeling (MLM) as a proxy for knowledge transfer.
 However, in this work, we do not focus on this topic, as preliminary experiments (shown in Sec.~\ref{sec:implicit-transfer-preliminary}) did not achieve satisfactory results compared to Explicit Knowledge Transfer.

 Another limitation lies in the limited comparison with state-of-the-art approaches; however, to the best of our knowledge, we are not aware of other works sharing the same goal as ours.